snake-fan/KnowAct/docs/V1ProjectArchitecture.md

 - Candidate-map generation has two agent steps. `Knowledge-State Outline Agent Step` drafts full-graph node-level `mastery_level`, `misconceptions`, and `unknowns` from confirmed `Profile Context` and reviewed nodes with rubrics; it does not receive reviewed edges. `Ground-Truth Evidence Authoring Agent Step` then drafts hidden evidence from that outline, confirmed `Profile Context`, and reviewed node rubrics; it may batch nodes internally.
 - Each evidence-authoring batch receives confirmed `Profile Context`, reviewed rubrics for its batch nodes, and state outlines for its batch nodes only.
 It does not receive other node states, reviewed edges, or the complete graph.
 Deterministically reject batch output that references nodes outside the batch or fails mastery-sensitive evidence minimums for batch nodes.
 - Partition evidence-authoring batches as contiguous windows in stable reviewed `authored_nodes.json` order.
 Do not shuffle nodes or cluster batches by graph edges.
-- Initial knowledge-state outline authoring uses one full-graph model call for the reviewed 30-50 node target.
+- Initial knowledge-state outline authoring uses one full-graph model call for the current reviewed graph scale.
 Do not batch this step until larger graphs justify a separate global reconciliation design.
 - Knowledge-state-outline model output contains `node_id`, `mastery_level`, `misconceptions`, and `unknowns` only.
 It does not output `evidence_refs`, `user_id`, or lifecycle `kind`; workflow code supplies those during deterministic candidate-map assembly.
 - Outline output and assembled maps explicitly include `misconceptions` and `unknowns` arrays for every node state, even when empty.
 Missing arrays are invalid rather than defaulted.
 - Prompt outline authoring to avoid exact duplicate misconception or unknown items within one state.
 Validation rejects exact duplicates rather than silently rewriting generated samples.
 Do not add semantic-similarity merging.